koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 	- Architecture: ARM64
 - Follow instructions to create a self-hosted runner, from "Create a folder" to "Last step, run it!".
 - In "Actions" choose "Arduino IDE" and click "Run workflow"
+- After run, arm64 binaries for raspberry pi are in "Artifacts."

 On the runner:
 ```